tummychow/arch-server-stuff/README.md

 # README

-This Gist covers my experiment to set up an all-purpose applications server.
+This guide covers my experiment to set up an all-purpose applications server.
 Some interesting facts about my server:

 - The server is founded on Arch Linux.
 - It uses nginx as its main HTTP server.
 I don't know anything about Apache, so don't ask me how to use that instead.
 I don't know a lot about nginx either, but hey, I made it work, so I'm not totally incompetent!